Perry leads Navy past No. 21 SMU 35-28

 SMU tied it at 28-all on a 61-yard touchdown pass from Shane Buechele to Rashee Rice.

-After Perry's long run broke the tie, the Midshipmen came up with a huge stop on a fourth-and-4 from their own 12 with 2:36 remaining.
+After Perry's long run broke the deadlock, the Midshipmen came up with a huge stop on a fourth-and-4 from their own 12 with 2:36 remaining.

 Navy entered the game leading the nation with 349.3 yards rushing per game and finished with another 378 yards on the ground.